abhishekpatilbtc/project/README.md

 Description:

-- The plan is to create a project which will use HTML, CSS and JavaScript to provide stock information, trending articles when user searches for the company.
-This interface will be useful to analyst who is looking for latest information and search for it easily.
+- The plan is to create a project which will use HTML, CSS and JavaScript to provide stock information, trending articles when user searches for a company.
+This interface will be useful to an analyst who is looking for latest information and how to search for it easily.
 It's all finance info about the company in one page.

 Team Members:
 - Abhishek Patil